sveinbjornt/hear/README.md

 Apple's macOS has long shipped with the `say` tool, a command line interface for the operating system's venerable speech synthesis capabilities.
-As of 10.15 "Catalina", macOS also ships with highly capable speech recognition for a variety of languages.
-This project is an attempt to provide a robust CLI for this functionality since no such tool is provided by Apple. `hear` supports speech recognition of both microphone audio and audio files in a variety of formats.
+As of 10.15 "Catalina", it also ships with highly capable speech recognition for a variety of languages.
+This project is an attempt to provide a robust CLI for this functionality since no such tool is provided by Apple. **hear** supports speech recognition of both microphone audio and audio files in a variety of formats.

 ## Download

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BDT58J7HYKAEE"><img align="right" src="https://www.paypalobjects.com/WEBSCR-640-20110306-1/en_US/i/btn/btn_donate_LG.gif" ></a>

-`hear` is free, open source software.
+**hear** is free, open source software.
 The source code is freely [available](https://github.com/sveinbjornt/hear) under a [BSD license](#bsd-license).
 **If you find this program useful, please [make a donation](https://sveinbjorn.org/donations).**